Samuel C. Florman: Articles

 Florman has written more than 250 articles in professional journals, newspapers and magazines.
 His articles are seen in Harper's—for which he was a contributing editor from 1976 to 1981—and MIT's Technology Review, where he wrote a quarterly column from 1982 to 1998.

 Papers, Presentations and Speeches

 Florman has delivered papers and given speeches and presentations at many universities including Georgia Institute of Technology, Princeton, Yale and the U.S. Military Academy—as well as at many engineering conferences and the New York Academy of Science—since 1968.

 Professional Activities

 Since being elected as a Fellow of American Society of Civil Engineers in 1965, Florman has served on many committees of the National Academy of Engineering and United States National Research Council, including the Committee on the Offshoring of Engineering, from 2006 to 2008.

 Awards and honors

-Florman's numerous awards include the Ralph Coats Roe Medal, American Society of Mechanical Engineers, 1982, which "recognizes an outstanding contribution toward a better public understanding and appreciation of the engineer’s worth to contemporary society," and honorary doctorates from Manhattan College and Clarkson University.
+Florman's numerous awards included the Ralph Coats Roe Medal, American Society of Mechanical Engineers, 1982, which "recognizes an outstanding contribution toward a better public understanding and appreciation of the engineer’s worth to contemporary society," and honorary doctorates from Manhattan College and Clarkson University.